zesterer/chumsky/guide/tutorial.md

 The creation of the `atom` pattern a few sections before was no accident: parentheses have a greater precedence than any operator, so we should treat a parenthesized expression as if it were equivalent to a single value.
-We call things that behave like single values 'atoms' by convention.
+We call things that behave like single values 'srctoms' by convention.

 We're going to hoist our entire parser up into a closure, allowing us to define it in terms of itself.